 About

-My name is Dave Banerjee, and I am an AI policy fellow at the Institute for AI Policy and Strategy, where I research AI security, compute governance, and international verification.
-Right now, I’m writing papers on AI integrity, the problem of ensuring that frontier AI systems are not tampered with (e.g. preventing nation state actors from backdooring American models).
+My name is Dave Banerjee, and I am an associate researcher at the Institute for AI Policy and Strategy, where I research AI security and extreme power concentration.

 Previously, I did the following stuff:

-• I was a summer fellow at the Centre for the Governance of AI, where I threat modeled risks from secretly loyal AIs and investigated whether the US or China could robustly hide data centers (AKA Dark Compute).
+- I was a summer fellow at the Centre for the Governance of AI, where I threat modeled risks from secretly loyal AIs and investigated whether the US or China could hide data centers (AKA Dark Compute).

-• I was a security engineer at a boutique hedge fund, where I built their security infrastructure from the ground up and led all security operations.
+- I was a security engineer at a hedge fund, where I did security things.

-• I graduated from Columbia University in December 2024, where I studied computer science with a focus on cryptography, reverse engineering, and ML.
+- I graduated from Columbia University, where I studied computer science with a focus on cryptography, reverse engineering, and machine learning.

 If you would like to receive emails whenever I post: Subscribe Here!